sequelize/sequelize/docs/docs/associations.md

 With Sequelize you can also specify associations between multiple classes&period; Doing so will help you to easily access and set those associated objects&period; The library therefore provides for each defined class different methods&comma; which are explained in the following chapters&period;

-**Note&colon; **Associations with models that use custom primaryKeys &lpar;so not the field 'id'&rpar; are currently unsupported&period;

 ## One-To-One associations

 One-To-One associations are connecting one source with exactly one target&period; In order to define a proper database schema&comma; Sequelize utilizes the methods `belongsTo` and `hasOne`&period; You can use them as follows&colon;